Aarocerr/Snell-s-Law-Science-Project/README.md

 **ChangeToGlass:** Does the same as 'ChangeToWater' class but instead changes string variable 'materal' to 'glass', NOT 'water'

 **quitGame:** Handles the quit button.
 When you press it, it runs the code 'Application.Quit();' which stops the program from running.
-(PS: I realise I used the incorrect style while naming this script, I should've capitalised it)
+(PS: I realise the title of this should be in PascalCase)